cambridge-cares/TheWorldAvatar/core/downsampling/README.md

 # Downsampling
 ## Description
 This downsampling library is used to post-process and downsample Timeseries data.
-The document outlines when to downsample a dataset, areas of consideration and a user guide on how it works.

-## When to downsample a dataset
-- To reduce the size of data to prevent memory occupation of databases.
-- To remove duplicated data within a short time interval that takes up space but produces no value.
-As query response time will be longer for larger dataset.

-## Areas of consideration
-1) Downsampled data should be an accurate representation of the inherent nature/characteristics of the original data.
-   - Choose the appropriate downsampling method based on the characteristics of the original data.
-2) Purpose and preservation of information
-   - Consider the purpose when downsampling data, downsampling can be used for visualization of trends or statistical analysis to extract insights.
+Downsampling reduces the size of data to prevent unnecessary consumption of memory in databases.
+Additionally, it can be used to remove duplicated data that takes up space but produces no value.
+Downsampling is also useful for visualization of trends or statistical analysis to extract insights.

-3) Data outlier handling
-   - Determine the significance of outliers of the dataset.
-   - Assess whether the removal of outlier is necessary to avoid misrepresentation of results.
-4) Downsampling resolution size
+The document outlines the user guide on how to use the downsampling library.

 ## User Guide

-## How to use downsampling method
+## How to use downsampling library
+### Method
+To downsample timseries data, call the `aggregation` method in this library.
 ``` java
 aggregation (TimeSeries ts, Long resolution, int type)
 ```
+### Inputs
-`ts` is the raw timeseries data that will be downsampled.
+`ts` is the raw timeseries data that to be downsampled.

-`resolution` is the time interval in seconds that will be downsampled. `resolution` is in Long data type.
+`resolution` is the time interval in seconds of the timeseries data that will be downsampled.

 `type` is the type of [downsampling method](#Downsampling-Type).
 Input the number according to the designated number assigned to each type.

-Note:
-1) Downsampling aggregation follows the left time edge.
-- This downsampling method represents a time interval on the left time edge.
-2) Downsampling aggregation follows the left closing.
-- If a data timestamp lands exactly on the edge of a time interval, it falls under the previous/left time interval for downsampling.

-## Output
+### Output
-Downsampling library returns a downsampled timeseries class.
+Downsampling library returns a downsampled timeseries data.

 ## Downsampling Type
 ### 1) Maximum